 MOS Burger is a hamburger chain with hundreds of branches throughout Japan known for using high-quality ingredients and carrying slightly healthy fast food options.
 The Plant-Based Green Burger (complete with a green bun infused with spinach puree) is available at all Mos locations in Japan, and is what you’ll want to order if you are looking for something vegan-friendly.

 Wrapped in its vividly green, fluffy bun, Green Burger has a savory and hearty plant-based patty made from ground-up veggies and grains.
-There is a tomato-salsa sauce that complements the patty, lettuce, and tomato perfectly.
+The toppings and flavoring may vary depending on the season.
 The burger is on the smaller side, so be sure to order French fries or onion rings on the side.

 The French fries and onion rings at Mos contain no animal fats or ingredients and are vegan-friendly, but due to the kitchen environment these are made in, there is a small chance of cross-contamination.
 Please note that are soy-based patty burgers on the menu that are vegetarian (not vegan).
 If you are vegan for food sensitivity or have severe allergies, do not try any food from Mos without confirming directly first.

 You can enjoy MOS Burger for less than 1,000 yen (around $9~$10 USD) for a meal including the green burger, a side of fries, and a soft drink.

 2. All-Japan: CoCo Ichibanya’s Veggie Curry is Vegan-Friendly!

 CoCo Ichibanya, or CoCo Ichi, is another godsend when it comes to finding vegan food in Japan on the fly.
 A vegan curry at CoCo Ichi will cost around 1,000 to 1,500 yen, depending on the toppings and size you order.